Global Breathing with Floating Ribs and Sternum (49m, Patrons)

 Back-lying, framed by brief standing explorations.
 Encounter, expand, and enjoy the three dimensional movements of your floating ribs, sternum, and the rest of your chest in this detailed investigation of your profoundly adaptable breath.
-Discover how changes to breathing and internal spaces alter your perception of yourself and your role in the world.
+Discover how changes to breathing and internal spaces alter your perception of yourself and your presence in the world.

 Before you begin read this for practical tips and your responsibilities, and check out Comfort & Configuration below.